eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Perform discovery work sessions to determine the solution requirements
 	- Perform design work sessions and produce deliverables, including mock-ups, flow diagrams, etc.
 	- Provide customer specific configuration for Splash products
-	- Provide consulting services to Splash customers on how to configure Splash products to achieve a customer’s desired use cases
+	- Provide consulting services to Splash customers on how to configure Splash products to achieve a customer's desired use cases
 	- Review and validate solution designs produced by other Services team members
 	- Serve as the Splash subject matter expert (SME) on Splash product capabilities
 	- Develop tools, processes and best practices to ensure customers are realizing the greatest possible value from Splash
 	- Expand upon the Splash solution portfolio, demonstrating best practices in design for use cases across variety of industries and business functions
-	- Bachelor’s degree plus 1-2+ years of work experience in a client-facing professional services/consulting role; prior experience in event marketing and SaaS service delivery preferred
+	- Bachelor's degree plus 1-2+ years of work experience in a client-facing professional services/consulting role; prior experience in event marketing and SaaS service delivery preferred
 	- Demonstrated ability to present solutions to clients, manage client expectations, and implement and deliver solutions
 	- Strong communication skills (written, verbal, presentation), with the ability to explain technical subjects to non-technical end user personnel in large enterprises
 	- Hands-on working experience in the configuration, customization, and implementation of SaaS applications